gnart-gnart/fall-2024-education/phil320/week-5-notes.md

 ### The Turing Test
 This tests semantic engines to see if they manipulate symbols the same way humans do; it determines whether a computer can do the same operations as a human in an indistinguishable way.

+If Fodor's theory is correct, then we engage in slavery by training things to have a mind and forcing them to work and respond to us.